 Identify the existing technologies being used within the Agriculture Sector and assess their viability taking into consideration the impacts of climate change on food security, particularly droughts and hurricanes.
-In addition to the technologies being tested, the project will issue a calls for proposals to students and farmers to submit innovative technologies and approaches which can help the sector become more resilient to climate change.
+In addition to the technologies being tested, the project will issue a calls for proposals to students and farmers to submit innovative technologies and approaches which can Research innovative technologies that may help the sector to be become more resilient to climate change.e, in addition to those being tested in this project.